Atsiki

 Atsiki (Ατσική) is a village and a former municipality on the island of Lemnos, North Aegean, Greece.
 Since the 2011 local government reform it is part of the municipality Lemnos, of which it is a municipal unit.
 It is located in the northern central part of the island and has a land area of 134.672 km², covering about 28.2% of the island's surface.
-The municipal seat was the town of Atsikí (pop.
-848 at the 2011 census).
-Its next largest town is Ágios Dimítrios (812).
-The municipal unit's total population is 2,535 inhabitants.
+The municipal seat was the town of Atsikí.
+Its next largest town is Ágios Dimítrios.
+The municipal unit's total population is 2,246 inhabitants (2021).